Strippit FC1000/3 Machine

 Turn off AC Power, and have a Good Technician Pull-Up-A-Chair, and go through the Whole

-Servo Cabinet, and Firmly Tighten Ever Single Nut and Screw in the Cabinet!
-Then, Go to the
+Servo Cabinet, and Firmly Tighten Every Single Nut and Screw in Servo-Cabinet!

-Other Side of Machine, and Tighten Every Screw in the Control Cabinet!
-Over time, the
+Then, Go to Other Side of Machine, and Tighten Every Screw in Control-Cabinet!

-Pay extra attention to the Servo-Rectifier and Filter-Capacitors in the Servo Power Supply
+Pay extra attention to Servo-Rectifier and Filter-Capacitors in the Servo Power Supply

-section of the Servo-Drive, as I often see a lot of Arking and Burnt-up Parts there.
+section of Servo-Drive, as I often see a lot of Arcing and Burnt-up Parts there.

 A Very Common Problem on a Rectifier Assembly on a Model 3A Servo.

-There are 3 Rectifiers with 2 Large and 3 Small Buss-Bars Connecting them to AC Inputs and the DC Outputs.
+There are 3 Rectifiers with 2 Large and 3 Small Buss-Bars Connecting them to the

 SERVO DRIVES